Image source: Flickr

 Skidded Loadout (Source: Flickr)

-C. SPMT Trailer loadouts – In this type of loadout, the Cargo is loaded onto a SPMT trailer.
+C. SPMT Trailer loadout – This type of loadout involves loading the Cargo onto a SPMT trailer..
 The SPMT trailer then moves from quayside to the vessel using link bridges (which are ramps connecting the Quay to the vessel).

 SPMT Trailer Loadout (Source: www.flickr.com)